juanmiitaklk/juanmiitaklk/README.md

 - 👋 Hi, I’m @juanmiita.
 - 👀 I’m interested in JavaScript, Java, Python and more.
-- 🌱 I’m currently learning JS, C and Jsp.
+- 🌱 I’m currently learning Php, C and Jsp.
 - 📚 I am currently studying a Daw and software engineering.

 <!---